wiremock/api-template-library/amazonaws.com-ram/index.md

 ---
 slug: "amazonaws-com-ram"
-name: "AWS Resource Access Manager"
+title: "AWS Resource Access Manager"
 provider: "amazonaws.com"
 description: "<p>This is the <i>Resource Access Manager API Reference</i>.
 This documentation\
   \ provides descriptions and syntax for each of the actions and data types in RAM.\